dstackai/dstack.github.io/docs/gpt-2.md

     `dstack-runner` requires that either the standard Docker or the NVIDIA's Docker is installed and running on the machine.

-## Step 3: Check the runner
+### Check the runner

-After you've set up a runner, you can use the `dstack` CLI to check its status:
+Once you've set up a runner, you can use the `dstack` CLI to check its status:

 ```bash
 dstack runners